-"offering memorandum" means a document that contains information about the business and affairs of an Issuer that is to be given to investors to assist them in deciding whether to buy the securities of the Issuer.
+"offering memorandum" means a document that provides information about the business or affairs of an Issuer that is given to investors to assist them in deciding whether to buy the securities of the Issuer under an exemption.
 See the definition in clause 2(1)(ff) of the Act.
-This definition is only currently triggered by the use of the Rights offering exemption in section 2.1 of NI 45-106, the Offering memorandum exemption in section 2.9 of NI 45-106 and discretionary exemptions.
-Once the definition is triggered certain rights of action in subsection 80.3(3) and Part XIX of the Act are also triggered.
+This definition does not include an annual report, interim report, information circular, take-over bid circular, issuer bid circular, prospectus or a document or type of document specified by the Director not to be included.